Iraqi Ground Forces: Invasion of Kuwait and the Persian Gulf War

 The IISS gave the Iraqi Army's force structure as of 1 July 1997 as seven Corps headquarters, six armoured or mechanised divisions, 12 infantry divisions, six RGF divisions, four Special Republican Guard Brigades, 10 commando, and two Special Forces Brigades.
 It was estimated to number 350,000 personnel, including 100,000 recently recalled reservists.

-U.S. invasion 2003
+U.S. invasion in 2003

-In the days leading up to the U.S. 2003 invasion of Iraq and the following Iraq War, the army consisted of 375,000 troops, organized into five corps.
+In the days leading up to the 2003 invasion of Iraq and the following Iraq War, the army consisted of 375,000 troops, organized into five corps.
 In all, there were 11 infantry divisions, 3 mechanized divisions, and 3 armored divisions.
 The Republican Guard consisted of between 50,000 and 60,000 troops (although some sources indicate a strength of up to 80,000).

 In January 2003, before the start of the invasion of Iraq in March 2003, the force was primarily located in eastern Iraq.
 The five corps were organised as follows: